 Dates: December 26–January 6

-Ontario’s largest indoor amusement park is a great spot to take younger kids for a day of age-appropriate thrills.
+Ontario’s largest indoor amusement park, Fantasy Fair, is a great spot to take younger kids for a day of age-appropriate thrills.
 Attractions include a Ferris wheel, an old-fashion carousel and bumper cars.
 There’s also a large, three-level play gym that’s perfect for burning off pent-up energy.
 Ride tickets can be purchased individually or get your kids an unlimited ride pass.

 Location: Woodbine Shopping Centre